1. SEXUALIZES CHILDREN

 3. NORMALIZES ANAL & ORAL SEX

-Introduces these high-risk sexual behaviors to children and may normalize them.
-May omit vital medical facts, such as the extremely high STI rates (i.e., HIV and HPV) and oral and anal cancer rates associated with these risky sex acts.
+Normalizes these high-risk sexual behaviors and may omit vital medical facts, such as the extremely high STI infection rates (i.e., HIV and HPV) and the oral and anal cancer rates of these high-risk sex acts.

 4. PROMOTES HOMOSEXUAL / BISEXUAL BEHAVIOR

 Normalizes or promotes acceptance or exploration of diverse sexual orientations, sometimes in violation of state education laws.
 May omit vital health information and/or may provide medically inaccurate information about homosexuality or homosexual sex.